12 Trendy Nondairy Milks Explained

-You guessed it.
-Almond milk is made from ground almonds!
+After soy milk, almond milk quickly rose to the top of popular nondairy milks.
+(Though we did recently find that production of this nut milk could be harmful to our honey bees.)
 You can buy almond milk at the store, but you can also make your own by soaking almonds in water, then blending them into milk with more water.
-One of the most popular nondairy milks out there, almond milk is high in vitamins and low in calories (but also low in protein).
-It tastes nutty, a little sweet, and creamy, so it's great straight from the glass or over cereal.
-Although it can be used in sweet recipes and most savory dishes, some people consider it too sweet for savory dishes so stick to adding it to smoothies and desserts.
+High in vitamins and low in calories (but also low in protein), it tastes nutty, a little sweet, and creamy, so it's tasty from the glass or over cereal.
+Although it can be used in sweet recipes and most savory dishes, some people consider it too sweet for savory dishes so stick to adding in smoothies and desserts.

 Like almond milk, cashew milk is low in calories.
 It's also low in protein.
 Make your own cashew milk at home by soaking raw cashews in water overnight, then blending them into milk in your blender with a few added cups of water.
 Like other nut milks, cashew milk is rich and creamy and tastes slightly nutty.
 Drink it on its own, or use it for thickening smoothies and as a substitute for cow’s milk in most desserts.

 Average 8-ounce serving: 40 calories; 4 g fat; 2 g carbohydrates; 0 g sugar; 1 g protein.

 The dark, nutty grains you used to see on Chia Pets are now being used to add fiber and healthy fats to baked goods and to naturally thicken breakfast puddings, but they're being turned into milk, too.
 The brand Mamma Chia is working to bring the first commercially-sold chia milk product to stores starting this spring.
 The organic milk has 800 mg of nutrient-rich Omega-3s that are beneficial to heart health and zero added sugar.